Fed's Bullard says orderly Greek exit possible

 Fed officials are dissatisfied with the way the economic projections are presented, Bullard said.
 With the views of the 17 members of the policymaking body represented -- soon to be 19 when two new members take their seats, there is potential for confusion, he said.

-Writing by Tim Ahmann and Pedro da Costa; Editing by Chizu Nomiyama, Padraic Cassidy, Andrew Hay, Diane Craft and Lisa Shumaker
+Reporting by Mark Felsenthal; Writing by Tim Ahmann and Pedro da Costa; Editing by Chizu Nomiyama, Padraic Cassidy, Andrew Hay and Diane Craft